aditya-jaishankar/aditya-jaishankar.github.io/_coursenotes/CFDpython.md

 \end{align}
 $$

-This is a fundamental result in the finite difference numerical scheme from which many other approxiations to higher order derivatives can be derived.
+This is a fundamental result in the finite difference numerical scheme from which many other approximations to higher order derivatives can be derived.

 ## Step 1: 1-D Linear Convection